Factbox: Venezuelan President Hugo Chavez

 * Inspired by his friend and mentor, Cuba's Fidel Castro, Chavez has taken Venezuela down an increasingly radical path, nationalizing much of the economy and running the government with a micro-managing - and many say autocratic - style.

 * Opponents accuse him of repressing critics, squandering record oil revenues and scaring away investors by seizing assets ranging from shops and farms to multibillion-dollar refinery projects run by foreign energy companies.

 * Chavez has a deliberately populist style, using colorful and strong language that draws on the macho culture of the "llanos" of his youth, and the barracks of his military career.
-Like Fidel Castro, he is known for long-winded televised speeches that often drag on late into the night.
-This year he broke his own record by speaking for nearly 10 hours.
+Like Fidel Castro, he is well known for long-winded televised speeches that often drag on late into the night.
+This year, he broke his own record by speaking for nearly 10 hours.

 * Chavez won re-election in October with 55 percent of the vote, and is to start a new six-year term on January 10.
-In late November he returned to Cuba for further medical checks, where a recurrence of cancer was found.

 * For multimedia coverage, go to reut.rs/QzUtvN

 (Writing by Daniel Wallis; Editing by Andrew Cawthorne and Doina Chiacu)